Gaetz/unity-training/unity-3C-Cameras/CameraCourse.md

     {
         // Cache transform as it is used quite often Transform trans = transform;

-        // iterate through raycastPositions and hits and set the corresponding data for (int i = 0, angle = 0; i < collisionTestResolution; i++, angle += 360 / collisionTestResolution)
+        // iterate through raycastPositions and hits and set the corresponding data for (int i = 0, angle = 0; i < collisionTestResolution;
+                i++, angle += 360 / collisionTestResolution)
         {
-            // Calculate the local position of a point w.r.t angle Vector3 raycastLocalEndPoint = new Vector3(Mathf.Cos(angle * Mathf.Deg2Rad), Mathf.Sin(angle * Mathf.Deg2Rad), 0) * collisionProbeSize;
+            // Calculate the local position of a point w.r.t angle Vector3 raycastLocalEndPoint = new Vector3(
+                Mathf.Cos(angle * Mathf.Deg2Rad),
+                Mathf.Sin(angle * Mathf.Deg2Rad),
+                0) * collisionProbeSize;
-            // Convert it to world space by offsetting it by origin: endPoint, and push in the array raycastPositions[i] = endPoint + (trans.rotation * raycastLocalEndPoint);
+            // Convert it to world space by offsetting it by origin: endPoint,
+            // and push in the array
+            raycastPositions[i] = endPoint + (trans.rotation * raycastLocalEndPoint);
-            // Sets the hit struct if collision is detected between this gameobject's position and calculated raycastPosition Physics.Linecast(trans.position, raycastPositions[i], out hits[i], collisionLayerMask);
+            // Sets the hit struct if collision is detected between
+            // this gameobject's position and calculated raycastPosition Physics.Linecast(trans.position, raycastPositions[i],
+                            out hits[i], collisionLayerMask);
         }
     }
 ```